vijaynbec/VijayN_CloudPractical/06.AWS Networking Components/1.VPC and Core Components/readme.md

 ##  🏁 Conclusion

-This demo validates a complete AWS VPC setup with public and private subnets, secure EC2 access, and NAT-enabled outbound connectivity
+Validates a complete AWS VPC setup with public and private subnets, secure EC2 access, and NAT-enabled outbound connectivity